tomi3-11/ClubIQ/README.md

 After installation, make sure the **Docker Daemon / docker.service** is running in the background otherwise **none** of the make or docker commands will work.

-**Note: Using Docker Desktop is completely optional but is recommended since it makes it easy to manage your containers.**
+**Note: Using Docker Desktop / Podman Desktop is completely optional but is recommended since it makes it easy to manage your containers.**

 ---